detekt/detekt/docs/pages/documentation/complexity.md

 * ``threshold`` (default: ``3``)

-   number of non-named parameters allowed in function invocation
+   number of parameters that triggers this inspection

 ### NestedBlockDepth